-\ Roger Michalski is an Associate Professor at the University of Oklahoma College of Law.
+&lt;sup>\ Associate Professor at the University of Oklahoma College of Law.
 Many thanks to Melissa Mortazavi and Maryellen Fullerton for helpful comments and suggestions on the design and execution of the survey.
-Many thanks for comments and suggestions on earlier drafts to Professors Robert Bone, Norman Spaulding, Steven Gensler, Alexandra Lahav, Howard Wasserman, Andrew Bradt, Alexander Reinert, Nicholas Stephanopoulos, Monika Ehrman, Kit Johnson, Joshua Sellers, Sarah Burstein and reviewers and participants for the Law & Society Annual Meeting, the SEALS Annual Conference, the Oklahoma Junior Scholars Conference, and the Civil Procedure Workshop.
+Many thanks for comments and suggestions on earlier drafts to Professors Robert Bone, Norman Spaulding, Steven Gensler, Alexandra Lahav, Howard Wasserman, Andrew Bradt, Alexander Reinert, Nicholas Stephanopoulos, Monika Ehrman, Kit Johnson, Joshua Sellers, Sarah Burstein, and reviewers and participants for the Law & Society Annual Meeting, the SEALS Annual Conference, the University of Arkansas School of Law Faculty Workshop, the Oklahoma Junior Scholars Conference, and the Civil Procedure Workshop.
 But the most thanks go to the many survey participants who took the time and care to fill out the survey.
 Thank you.